NewberryDIS/hfsgatsby/src/markdown-pages/text/page_6.15.md

 **NOTES**
 * [Open Bibliography](/bibliography.pdf)
-* (82)Â  Verini 1535.
+* (82) Verini 1535.
-* (83)Â  Verini 1535; this book does not appear in the lists of *ricettari* by Ferguson or Eamon; on it, see Verini 1966a, 36.
+* (83) Verini 1535; this book does not appear in the lists of *ricettari* by Ferguson or Eamon; on it, see Verini 1966a, 36.
-* (84)Â  Verini 1535, fol.
-3v: *bufssftf ipmipsib tra la c.vtt.in*. Â¶*Recipe uno cuore de una tortola e dallo a mangiare a quella persona ut supra*.
+* (84) Verini 1535, fol.
+3v: *bufssftf ipmipsib tra la c.vtt.in*. ¶*Recipe uno cuore de una tortola e dallo a mangiare a quella persona ut supra*.
 I have not figured out the coded description of the person to be ill-treated thus.
-* (85)Â  Verini 1535, fol.
-7v: Â¶*Affare gentilezza a qualche persona strana che non potra dormire in letto che parra che gli abi adosso mille pidocchi ..questa gentilezza e daffare a qualche persona fastidiosa : &amp; rincrescievole.*
+* (85) Verini 1535, fol.
+7v: ¶*Affare gentilezza a qualche persona strana che non potra dormire in letto che parra che gli abi adosso mille pidocchi ..questa gentilezza e daffare a qualche persona fastidiosa : &amp; rincrescievole.*
-* (86) Ibid.: Â¶ *Secreto dignissimo per uno che avessi assaltare o per forza o per amore qualche finestra o altra sommita*.
+* (86) Ibid.: ¶ *Secreto dignissimo per uno che avessi assaltare o per forza o per amore qualche finestra o altra sommita*.
 This is one of "secrets" Verini did not copy directly from the *Dificio*.